deakjahn/huge_listview/README.md

 Huge ListView
 =============

 A performant `ListView` that can handle any number of items with ease.
+Unlike other inifinite list approaches, it doesn't just add new items to the list, growing to huge sizes in the end, but has a fixed size cache that only keeps a handful of pages all the time, discarding old pages as new ones come in.
+The list asks for a pageful of items at once, in an async function, expecting to return a Future<List<T>> of your items.

 The basic idea came from: